spsforks/SCons-scons-wiki/DeveloperGuide/GitWorkflows.md

 For those who don't want to read the entire page, here is a quick summary:

-* Visit main GitHub SCons Page [https://github.com/SCons/scons.git](https://github.com/SCons/scons.git)
+* Visit the main GitHub SCons Page [https://github.com/SCons/scons.git](https://github.com/SCons/scons.git)
 * Fork scons repo from GitHub UI
+* **NOTE** for Windows developers: git will do the right thing in terms of preserving line endings in the git repository for your work.
+However, to run the SCons test suite against your local branch, which you should do to verify your changes don't break anything, you should run: `git config --global core.eol lf`.
-* **WINDOWS Developers:** If you're working on windows `git config --global core.eol lf` this forces files to checkout with lf rather than window standard crlf line endings and is necessary to insure that all the tests pass.
+This forces files to checkout with lf rather than the Windows standard crlf line endings and is necessary to ensure that all the tests pass.
 Some will fail if their test files are checked out with crlf line endings.
-* `git clone <your repo URL>`
+* `git clone <your_repo_URL>`
 * `git remote add upstream git@github.com:SCons/scons.git`
 * `git fetch upstream`
-* `git checkout -b <your working branch> upstream/master`
+* `git checkout -b <your_working_branchname> upstream/master`
-* `git config branch.<your working branch>.remote origin`
+* `git config branch.<your_working_branchname>.remote origin`
   * Without the above, git push would try to push your change to the upstream repo
 * Do your work
-* git push
+* `git push`
-* Go to web interface of you fork and push `Create pull request` button
+* Go to the web interface of your fork and push `Create pull request` button.
+* Fill in the template and submit.

+## Overview for Github Beginners

+To create Pull Requests ("hi, SCons maintainers, I am _Requesting_ you _Pull_ this set of changes into the official mainline"), you need to juggle a few things.
+You need a git branch somewhere on github which will be associated with the branch you want to merge to.
+Since most of us will not have the rights to do that in the SCons/scons repository, that will usually be a copy ("fork") in your own github account.
+And you also need a copy to actually make changes to on your own computer.
+So you fork the official repository, then clone your fork to your computer.
+You work on your own computer to make the changes and push those up to your github fork.
+Then you can create a PR, which is easy because github remembers your copy of SCons is associated with the official SCons repository.

 ## Guidelines

-* If you have a patch which follows the [submission guidelines (code, doc, test)](http://www.scons.org/guidelines.html) you can submit a [pull request](https://github.com/SCons/scons/pulls) at GitHub.
+* If you have a patch which follows the [submission guidelines](http://www.scons.org/guidelines.html) (code, doc, test) you can submit a [Pull Request ("PR")](https://github.com/SCons/scons/pulls) on GitHub.
-* You need to create a free account at GitHub to send a pull requests
+* A (free) GitHub account is needed.
 * Patches are reviewed and accepted by the release team.
 * For point releases and fixes, apply the patch to the oldest supported release, then merge it to default branch (if necessary)
 * Development is done on default branch; named branches are for maintenance and for some large features.

 ## Clone SCons repository

 ```txt
 git clone git@github.com:SCons/scons.git